NalaElRayes/fleet-manager/README.md

 You can see all the vehicles in a table, search \
 for a specific vehicle and add and remove equipments from a vehicle.

+Im using Material Ui Design for the react components.

-The tests are written with Jest and Reacts testing libirary.
+Tests are written with Jest and Reacts testing libirary.

+Still need to fix the function for filtering vehicles in active mode.

 ## Used Links
 [React doc](https://reactjs.org/docs/components-and-props.html)\